-The Faculty Senate may establish appropriate ad hoc committees.
-Student, staff, and administration representatives shall serve on such committees as the Faculty Senate deems appropriate.

-The Faculty Senate shall establish appropriate standing committees of the faculty and shall adopt rules for the appointment of faculty members to such committees.

-Student, staff, and administration representatives shall serve on faculty committees as the Faculty Senate deems appropriate and shall be appointed pursuant to the rules of each constituency.
+The Faculty Senate may establish appropriate standing and ad hoc committees and shall adopt rules for the appointment of faculty members to such committees.
+Student, staff, and administration representatives shall serve on such committees as the Faculty Senate deems appropriate and shall be appointed pursuant to the rules of each constituency provided that at least one student shall serve on each committee except the Committee on Appointment, Promotion, and Tenure.

-There shall be a standing Committee on Tenure, elected by the tenured and tenuretrack members of the faculty (pursuant to rules adopted by the Faculty Senate) and consisting of twelve tenured members of the faculty.
+There shall be a standing Committee on Appointment, Promotion, and Tenure, elected by the tenured and tenure-track members of the faculty (pursuant to rules adopted by the Faculty Senate).
+It shall consist of twelve tenured members of the faculty.
 Four members shall be elected each year for terms of three years each, such terms to begin on July 1.
-Should a committee member be unable to complete the first 30 months of the three-year term, the Faculty Chair shall supervise a special election to fill the vacancy.
-The Tenure Committee shall elect its own chair from its membership.
+Should a committee member be unable to complete the first 30 months of the three-year term, the Chair of the Faculty Senate shall supervise a special election to fill the vacancy.
+The Committee on Appointment, Promotion, and Tenure shall elect its own chair and vice-chair from its membership.

-The Tenure Committee may, on its own initiative, make recommendations regarding faculty status to appropriate officers and bodies.
+The Appointment, Promotion, and Tenure Committee may, on its own initiative, make recommendations regarding faculty status to appropriate officers and bodies.

-Whenever any question concerning faculty status is referred to the Tenure Committee, including a question concerning a specific faculty member's tenure, promotion, appointment, dismissal, retirement, and the like, the Tenure Committee shall make a recommendation on such question to the Vice Chancellor for Academic Affairs, the Chancellor, the President, the Board of Trustees, or other appropriate officers.
-Such questions may be referred to the Tenure Committee by any member of the faculty, a department chairperson, a dean, a director, or any administrative officer, after proper grievance procedures have been followed.
+Whenever any question concerning faculty status is referred to the Appointment, Promotion, and Tenure Committee, including a question concerning a specific faculty member's tenure, promotion, appointment, dismissal, retirement, and the like, the committee shall make a recommendation on such question consistent with other University policies.

+F. Procedures for Amendment of Articles I, II and III

+Proposed amendments of Articles I, II, and III may be presented to the Faculty Senate at any regular or special meeting.
+Any such proposal may be amended at that same meeting by majority vote of those present and voting, a quorum being present.

+A recommendation to amend these Articles shall not be voted upon at the same Faculty Senate meeting at which the proposed amendment was presented.
+If such proposal is amended by the Faculty Senate, the amended proposal shall not be voted upon at the same meeting at which such proposal was amended.

+A recommendation to amend these Articles, if approved by a three-fifths vote of those present and voting at a regular or special meeting of the Faculty Senate, a quorum being present, such recommendation shall be promptly forwarded to the Chancellor for review and approval.
+Once approved, the Chancellor shall transmit the proposed amended Articles to the President for review, approval, and transmission to the Board of Trustees.
+Upon review and approval by the Board of Trustees, the amended Articles shall be adopted and shall supersede the existing structure.

+An amendment of these Articles shall be effective from the time of its adoption by the Board of Trustees, or at a future time specifically set by the Board of Trustees.

 ARTICLE III - COLLEGE, SCHOOL, AND AT-LARGE FACULTIES